Perturbative quantum simulation

-To demonstrate and test PQS, we apply it to interacting bosons, fermions, and quantum spin systems with different topological structures.
-As shown in Fig.~\ref{fig:main}, we investigated (a) the quantum walk of bosons on a one-dimensional lattice, (b) the separation of charge and spin excitations of fermions with two-dimensional topology, and (c) the correlation propagation of quantum spin systems of two clusters.
+{\emph{Numerical and experimental results.---}}We apply PQS to study many-body physical phenomena in different systems with different topological structures.
+As shown in Fig.~\ref{fig:main}, we investigate (a) the quantum walk of bosons on a one-dimensional lattice, (b) the separation of charge and spin excitations of fermions with two-dimensional topology, and (c) the correlation propagation of quantum spin systems of two clusters.
 We design appropriate partitioning strategies, in which the whole system consists of two subsystems and each subsystem consists of $8$ qubits.
-Using the explicit decomposition strategy, we exploit $8+1$ qubits to simulate each subsystem and classically emulate the quantum algorithm with numerical results shown in Fig.~\ref{fig:main}.
-All probed physical phenomena were detected just as if we had directly simulated the whole system.
-Indeed, the numerical results align with those of the exact simulation, thus verifying the reliability of the method.
-We refer to Sec.~\ref{appendix:numerical} of Supplementary Materials for other physical systems and simulation details.
+In each example, we present the corresponding task-specific partitioning strategy of the quantum systems.
+Using the explicit decomposition strategy, we exploit $8+1$ qubits to simulate each subsystem and classically emulate the quantum system with numerical results shown in Fig.~\ref{fig:main}.
+All unique features are detected just as we directly simulate the whole system.
+Indeed, the numerical results align with those of the exact simulation, thus verifying the reliability of the theory.
+We refer to Sec.~\uppercase\expandafter{\romannumeral6} in \cite{NoteX} for other physical systems, including the long-range spin chains, and simulation details.

-{These numerical tests were restricted to at most 16 qubits since exact simulation of larger quantum systems becomes exponentially costly.
-To benchmark our method for larger systems, we investigated a $1$D $48$-site spin chain with nearest-neighbour correlations, using the time-evolving block decimation (TEBD) method with matrix product states as the reference.
+These numerical tests are restricted to 16 qubits since the exact simulation of larger quantum systems becomes exponentially costly.
+To benchmark PQS for larger systems, we investigated a $1$D $48$-site spin chain with nearest-neighbour correlations, using the time-evolving block decimation (TEBD) method with matrix product states as the reference.
 As shown in Fig.~\ref{fig:main_corr}, our simulation results coincide with those of TEBD, which again verifies the reliability of PQS for simulating multiple subsystems.
-Note that our method only requires control of $8+1$ qubits to recover the joint evolution dynamics of the $48$ qubits.
+Intriguingly, PQS only needs to manipulate $8+1$ qubits to recover the joint dynamics of the $48$-qubit system.